sagemathinc/cocalc/notes/final_push.md

 - [ ] (0:30?) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.

-- [ ] (1:00?) snap: get rid of all use of fuse (though maybe leave in code, just in case it is useful later).  fuse is a memory hog, etc. (!)
+- [ ] (1:00?) snap: get rid of use of fuse (though maybe leave in code, just in case it is useful later).  fuse is a memory hog, etc. (!)
 DOES not scale.

+- [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!

+- [x] (0:15?)
+(0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
+IT TURNS OUT, it "just works".

 # snap thoughts: